lawrencefeng17/lawrencefeng17.github.io/resume.md

 * Automated evaluation of programming submissions using unit testing
 * Streamlined the grading process by using APIs to integrate learning management systems

+**Boston University** \| _June 2021 - August 2021_ \| _Research Intern_
+* Designed an LSTM cache prefetcher to speed up common computationally intensive tasks
+* Applied domain knowledge of computer system design and microarchitecture to a machine-learning task
+* Results showed more than a 50% increase in performance compared to no prefetcher in some applications

 ### Projects
 ---
+**Solving Jigsaw Puzzles using Reinforcement Learning, inspired by AlphaGo** \| _Sept.
+2023 - Jan.
+2024_
+* Lead team of four in brainstorming, designing, coding, testing, and presenting our project
+* Inspired by game-playing using reinforcement learning, in particular AlphaGo
+* Trained a value network using supervised learning and a policy network using reinforcement learning
+* Implemented a variant of Monte Carlo tree search (MCTS) as used in AlphaGo

 **MyTorch** \| _August 2023 - Dec.
 2023_
 * Designing a neural network library from scratch using NumPy
 * Applying knowledge of machine learning algorithms to create an object-orientated machine learning library
-* Library implements MLPs, CNNs, RNNs, GRUs, reverse automatic differentiation, and more.
+* Library implements MLPs, CNNs, RNNs, GRUs, reverse automatic differentiation, and more

-**Solving Jigsaw Puzzles using Reinforcement Learning** \| _Sept.
-2023 - Jan.
-2024_
-* Lead team of four in brainstorming, designing, coding, testing, and presenting 11-785 semester project
-* Inspired by game-playing using reinforcement learning, in particular AlphaGo
-* Trained a value network using supervised learning and a policy network using policy gradient methods
-* Implemented Monte Carlo tree search to be efficient and accurate with value and policy network

 **Speech-to-text transformer** \| _Nov.
 2023_
 * Implemented and trained encoder-decoder transformer language model